 That's it!
 The primary contact for that organization now must approve your join request.
 Once they have done so, you will be an official member of that organization on the Hub.

-"Organizations" and "Projects are the two primary types of data points on the Hub global map.
-"Organizations" are generally permanent legal entities with employees, whereas "Projects" are generally the specific, often location-based, time-bound efforts of that organization to advance water stewardship.
+"Organizations" and "Projects" are the two primary types of data points on the Hub global map.
+Organizations are the long term institutions that implement projects.
+They span a range of sectors, including businesses, governments, NGOs, and more.
+"Projects" are generally the specific, often location-based, time-bound efforts of that organization to advance climate resilience and water stewardship.

 On the Hub, both "Organizations" and "Projects" can add members and upload and share resources.
 All users can join multiple "organizations" and multiple "projects."
 However, only "organizations" can list "risks", "manufacturing sites", "agriculture sites", and "corporate offices" as location types.